General Resort Information

 * This service is separate from Magical Express.
 You do not have to participate in Magical Express to utilize the Resort Airline Check-in Service.

 * Each Disney resort has a dedicated Check-In Desk located in or near the Lobby or near the outside entrance to the resort.
 If you can't locate the Resort Airline Check-in Desk, ask at the Front Desk.
 Some examples:

 The Polynesian's check-in desk is outside just pass the valet stand on the right as you exit the hotel.

 * The desks are open every day from 5 a.m. to 1 p.m.
 You can check in no more than 12 hours and no less than 3 hours prior to your scheduled flight departure time.

-* To check in, your entire party must be present with your government issued photo I.D. (e.g., driver's license, passport, Military ID) and your Key to the World card to verify that you are a guest of a Disney hotel
+* To check in, your entire party must be present with your government issued photo I.D. (e.g., driver's license, passport for international travel, Military ID) and your Key to the World card to verify that you are a guest of a Disney hotel

 * The Resort Airline Check-In desks can provide some of the same services and information as the airline ticket counters at the airport, including checking seat assignments, and verifying flight information and status.
 The Resort Airline Check-In Desks cannot make any changes to flight arrangements or make new flight reservations.

 * This service is not provided by Disney.
 A third-party company approved by the Transportation Security Administration (TSA) operates the Resort Airline Check-In on behalf of the participating airlines.